Dennis' 7 Dees logo

 Basic Fruit Tree Care

-- Mulch the soil every Spring with wood chips or compost to reduce water loss.
+• Mulch the soil every Spring with wood chips or compost to retain moisture.

-- Spray organic dormant oil when the trees are leafless in late Winter to help keep pests and diseases at bay.
-Copper spray and dormant oil work by smothering fungal spores and insects before they can attach precious flowers and fruits and ruin your harvest.
+• Spray with organic dormant oil in late Winter while trees are leafless to keep pests and diseases at bay by smothering fungal spores and insects before they can damage flowers and fruit.